jolicode/pomdok/README.md

 # Getting started 🚀

-First you need a configuration file in your project root as following:
+First you need a configuration file that we call `pomdok.yaml` in your project root as following:
 ```yaml
 pomdok:
   tld: 'test'